Unnatural Selection: Why the Geeks Will Inherit the Earth: Overview

 The book analyses the impact of technology on human evolution and the rise of the geek class.
-It suggests that the Man-made environment of the Anthropocene is selecting for more non-neurotypical traits in humans, compared to previous generations, which is fostering a cognitive revolution in the human species.
+It suggests that the Man-made environment of the Anthropocene is selecting for more diverse traits in humans, compared to previous generations, which is fostering a cognitive revolution in the human species.

 Roeder suggests that geeks often have behavioral or genetic traits that were previously considered detrimental, such as ADHD or autism spectrum disorders.
-But the new high-tech environment has created a kind of digital greenhouse that favors these traits in certain circumstances, enabling many non-neurotypical people to bloom.
+But the new high-tech environment has created a kind of digital greenhouse that favors these traits in certain circumstances, enabling many people to bloom.
 They resonate with the technological zeitgeist in a way that turns their weakness into strengths.

 The book examines various categories of geeks, and attempts to explain why they have become so successful in fields such as technology, finance, military, politics, and entertainment.

 Roeder suggests that the rise of the geek class will be further accelerated by advances in the fields of pharmacology, genetic engineering, and artificial intelligence, which will ‘eventually enable many more people to have geek-like powers, fostering a cognitive arms race’.

 ‘For the first time in human history,’ Roeder wrote, ‘humans will have the capacity to chart their own evolution - as the process of Darwinian natural selection is superseded by unnatural selection.’
 He warns that 'human enhancement technologies will eventually threaten our sense of identity as human beings.'